-Daikin established Environmental Vision 2050 with the goal of reducing greenhouse gas emissions to net zero by 2050 in order to resolve intensifying environmental challenges from a long-term perspective.
+Daikin established Environmental Vision 2050 with the goal of reducing greenhouse gas emissions to net zero by 2050.
 In addition to reflecting the measures in the final three years of Fusion 20 strategic management plan, we also developed a medium- to long-term strategy targeting 2030.